Open-LinaOS-Foundation/LinaOS/Documentation/process/stable-kernel-rules.rst

- - When the -stable maintainers decide for a review cycle, the patches will be sent to the review committee, and the maintainer of the affected area of the patch (unless the submitter is the maintainer of the area) and CC: to the linux-kernel mailing list.
+ - When the -stable maintainers decide for a review cycle, the patches will be sent to the review committee, and the maintainer of the affected area of the patch (unless the submitter is the maintainer of the area) and CC: to the linaos-kernel mailing list.
  - The review committee has 48 hours in which to ACK or NAK the patch.
- - If the patch is rejected by a member of the committee, or linux-kernel members object to the patch, bringing up issues that the maintainers and members did not realize, the patch will be dropped from the queue.
+ - If the patch is rejected by a member of the committee, or linaos-kernel members object to the patch, bringing up issues that the maintainers and members did not realize, the patch will be dropped from the queue.
  - At the end of the review cycle, the ACKed patches will be added to the